WriterArtistCoder/DiscordBot/README.md

 ## Project structure

+## Branches
+- `master` - A ready-to-go bot!
+Add more features if you'd like.
+- `vomit-server` - A modified version of my bot that I use for my 🤮-themed Discord server.

 ### Packages
 - `discord_api` - This package contains the basic Discord API handling stuff.
 - `modules` - This package contains the listeners.